andrewbanchich/forty-jekyll-theme/landing.md

 				<header class="major">
 					<h3>Inspirational Design Quotes</h3>
 				</header>
-				<p>A ReactJS application for the inspiring quotes for the designer in you.
+				<p>A ReactJS application that shows random inspiring quotes for the designer in you.
+Learnt about asynchronous programming using Axios and also how to interact with APIs.
 See it in action <a href="https://codepen.io/Nuhman/full/jaBLbM">here</a></p>
 				<ul class="actions">
 					<li><a href="https://github.com/nuhman/quote-machine" class="button">See more</a></li>
 				</ul>